An easy and delicious Summer peach dessert, with maple glazed peaches, served with easy homemade buttermilk drop biscuits.

 - 2 cups all-purpose flour

-- 8 Tbsp unsalted butter melted and cooled slightly, plus more for brushing biscuits after baking
+- 8 Tablespoons unsalted butter, melted and cooled slightly, plus more for brushing biscuits after baking

 For glazed peaches:

-- 1/2 tsp fresh thyme leaves or pinch dried thyme, optional
+- 1/2 teaspoon fresh thyme leaves, or pinch dried thyme, optional

 - Pinch salt